-In the United States, an estimated 50 million adults aged 18 or over struggle with insomnia and other sleep disorders, and another 40 million adults struggle with anxiety annually.
+In the United States, an estimated CDC aged 18 or over struggle with insomnia and other sleep disorders, and another 40 million adults struggle with anxiety annually.
 With such high levels of people experiencing these disorders that, at times, can be crippling, it’s easy to understand why Klonopin and other benzos are sought out to treat their ailments.

 As you may expect if you are familiar with benzodiazepines, long-term use of drugs such as Klonopin has the potential to cause chemical dependency and addiction.
 Many of those who use the drug will become tolerant to its effects, which will lead to dependence in a few weeks’ time.

 The side effects of long-term Klonopin use can be both physically and psychologically damaging.
 One of the most common problems that people experience is misusing Klonopin, which can lead to depression, and other co-occurring disorders.
 Other adverse health effects of long-term use include memory problems, dizziness, and loss of coordination.

 Many people that abuse Klonopin frequently does so in conjunction with other substances, such as taking them to come down from cocaine or amphetamine.
 Some users regularly combine the drug with alcohol, which is not only dangerous but can be potentially fatal due to the sedative effects compounding those produced by Klonopin to slow down the heart rate and breathing.
 Breathing can slow to the point of causing oxygen deprivation and lead to death.